 The mechanical engineering program prepares students for a wide range of professional engineering careers, including energy and utility, manufacturing, automotive, aerospace, defense and space, research and development, and many others.

 Our program begins with a foundation in math and science, accompanied by a progression of engineering topics.
-Students then move on to advanced courses with emphasis on applying analytical skills, problem solving techniques and the use of computer-based tools.
+Students then move on to advanced courses with an emphasis on applying analytical skills, problem-solving techniques and the use of computer-based tools.

 Laboratory courses are incorporated throughout the curriculum providing hands-on experience in the application of engineering principles and theories.
-Cooperative education and internship opportunites are also incorporated in the ME program.
+Cooperative education and internship opportunities are also incorporated in the ME program.

 Graduates of the program will also be prepared for graduate studies (subject to grade-point and particular university requirements).
 Students will be prepared and encouraged to take the Fundamentals of Engineering examination as a step towards professional registration.